thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/devices.md

  - By default, you navigate to the device group “All”.
 Click on the "+" icon in the top right corner of the table and then select "Add new device";
  - Enter the device name.
 For example, "My New Device".
 No other changes are required at this time.
 Click "Add";
  - Device is created.
 A window will open where you can [check the device's connection to ThingsBoard](#check-connectivity).
 This step is optional.
 Let's close this window for now and return to checking the connection in the next step in more detail;
  - Your first device has been added.
-As new devices are added, they will be added to the top of the table, since the table sorts devices using the time of the creation by default.
+As new devices are added, they will be added to the top of the table since the table sorts devices by default using the time of creation.
 {% endif %}

 {% include images-gallery.html imageCollection="add-device" %}